 - Drift from Transformers: More than Meets the Eye turns out to be a fall guy of the willing variety.
 The plan in this case isn't exactly a crime, but could have deadly consequences if it goes wrong.
 Long story short, it does, and it does, and Drift takes full responsibility because he feels one of the other people involved needs to stay in his current position to prevent a later disaster, and because he claims he was brought into the plan as a fall guy in the first place.

 - The Transformers IDW: Daniel Klonowski from the Bumblebee miniseries.
 The Autobots are controlled by a rogue group of Skywatch agents under Colonel Gordon Horiuchi.
 After the whole operation fails due to Autobot ingenuity and Decepticon interference, Klonowski steps in to save Bumblebee and one of their scientists.
 Afterwards he mentions that he took the fall for all the staff who went rogue and was dishonorably discharged.
-He mentions that he's happy with it, as Horiuchi and the other unidentified commanders were quite grateful and he was suitably compensated.
+He's perfectly happy with this, though, as Horiuchi and the other unidentified commanders were quite grateful and he was suitably compensated.

 - In "The Man Who Collected Excitement", a thief frames Jimmy Olsen by slipping him anonymous tips, ensuring he'll always be one of the first at the scene of the crime.
 However, Jimmy turns the tables by finding the real crook.